At a Glance: Best AK-47 Triggers

 - Pull weight can be adjusted from 4 to 8 lbs

 - Gives a clean break

 - Great value for money

 - Might require some fitting

 Why the AK-47 is such a classic

 The iconic AK47 is a popular rifle that many devoted users would refer to as ‘a classic.’
 So why is this particular rifle so desirable?

 - The AK47 was designed to be easy to use, easy to repair, and reliable.

 - It’s a very rugged firearm that can take a beating and continue to work flawlessly even under harsh conditions.
-Depending on conditions of use, an AK47 rifle will usually last anywhere from 20 to 40 years.
+Depending on the conditions of use, an AK47 rifle will usually last anywhere from 20 to 40 years.
 AR-15s run smoother, but probably won’t last that long.